peterjlambert/petelambert.com/src/site/journal/2019-09-22-michael-neave.md

 I had scanned the dessert menu when I was seated and whilst the Bowmore barbar looked very tempting at £6.50, I opted to call it a day on two courses and go to a pub for a whisky or two before getting my head down.

-Michael Naeve’s restaurant is a must-visit if you’re in Edinburgh.
+Michael Neave’s restaurant is a must-visit if you’re in Edinburgh.
 If you’re not, it’s a reason to go there.